Colegit/easyMap/README.md

 ## Introduction

-Built using platform oriented architecture principles, easyMap was constructed to allow small teams to quickly standup a web map with limited programming ability by allowing users to define everything they need from a single config file.
+easyMap was constructed to allow small teams to quickly standup a basic web map with limited programming ability by allowing users to define everything they need from a single config file.

 By design, users should never have to modify a line of javascript to get a basic web map up and running.
 From the single config file, users should be able to: